 Encouraging creativity is one of the most important things we can do for our kids.
-And since most of them love to paint, color, and draw, giving them gifts which allow them to express themselves makes us happy too.
+Most of them love to paint, color, and draw, and giving them gifts that allow them to express themselves makes us happy, too!
 Here are some of the best art gifts for kids.

 Best Art Gifts for Kids Ages 5-7

-Real teacher review: “As a teacher I’m always on the look out for quality not too expensive school supplies and all kids of things for crafts.
-Let’s just say this way a bingo!
-The students love it and they get to use as a reward.
-Glad I got it since it does motivates them to treat it with respect.”
+Real teacher review: “As a teacher, I’m always on the lookout for quality, not too expensive school supplies and all kinds of things for crafts.
+Let’s just say this was a bingo!
+The students love it, and they get to use it as a reward.
+Glad I got it since it does motivate them to treat it with respect.”

-You can love it when your kids get out the crafts, but not love the mess.
-Low-mess crafts for kids is full of easy to follow projects that will allow your kids to get their creative juices flowing sans the huge mess.
-An added bonus is many of the projects use things you already have lying around the house.
+This helpful book is full of easy-to-follow projects that will allow your kids to get their creative juices flowing without also making a huge mess.
+An added bonus: Many of the projects use things you already have lying around the house!

 Real teacher review: “This book is amazing.
 I’m having lots of fun digging into it with my three-year-old and my young ESL students.
 The crafts really are low-mess.
 The pictures are beautiful, and the creations are fun.”

 Learning to draw recognizable animals will make your child feel empowered and satisfied.
-A great book with lots of pictures and step by step instructions will help improve their concentration skills and keep their mind occupied for hours.
+This is a great guide with lots of pictures and detailed instructions that will help improve their concentration skills and keep their mind occupied for hours.

-All you need is lots of paper and you can let your kids make a master piece without worrying about staining a thing.
-These Crayola paints are non-toxic and come in squeezable bottles with flip top caps to keep spills to a minimum.
+Grab some paper and let your kids create a masterpiece without worrying about staining a thing.
+These Crayola paints are non-toxic and come in squeezable bottles with flip-top caps to keep spills to a minimum.

-Spice up painting with these texturized brushes.
-They are easy to clean and have easy grip handles for hours of creating.
+Add new dimension to painting projects with these texturized brushes.
+They are easy to clean and have easy-grip handles for hours of creating.

 Best Art Gifts for Kids Ages 8-10

 Your kids can make amazing art with this spinning kit—no batteries required.
-They can create one of a kind cards and pictures.
-It’s so fun, you may want to join in the painting.
+They can create one-of-a-kind cards and pictures.
+It’s so fun, you may want to join in!

 Real teacher review: “Have used it several times with my students.
 They love it.
 Easy to do and great fun.”

-String art is all the rage.
-Making a masterpiece doesn’t have to be messy.
-A string art kit is a great way to sharpen hand-eye coordination and let your kids get creative with a medium besides paint or markers.
+A string art kit is a great way to sharpen hand-eye coordination and let your kids get creative with a medium other than paint or markers.
 The canvases allow for easy hanging when they are done.

-This coloring book is a #1 best-seller which not only promotes creativity with twenty-two pages to color, it opens the door to have empowering conversations with our girls about self confidence and what it really means to be beautiful and brave.
+This coloring book is a #1 best-seller for a reason.
+It not only promotes creativity with twenty-two pages to color, it opens the door to have empowering conversations with our girls about self-confidence and what it really means to be beautiful and brave.

 Real teacher review: “This is great to have in my classroom.
 Girls in elementary school need to start learning about confidence in a different way than I did as a child growing up in the ’80s.
 There are many great conversation starters.”

-You’ll get your money’s worth with this kit—it comes with 20 projects and when you child is done they’ll have a stunning light-catcher to hang in the window.
+You’ll get your money’s worth with this kit—it comes with 20 projects.
+When your students are done, you’ll have stunning light-catchers to hang in the window.

 Real teacher review: “I used this in my third grade classroom for a project.
-Each students made one, they were really easy, and looked great when finished.
-Note they do take a few days to dry though.“
+Each student made one, they were really easy, and looked great when finished.
+Note they do take a few days to dry, though.“

 Best Art Gifts For Kids Ages 11-13

-Real teacher review: “If you are looking for a good set of pencils and other drawing materials, as I former art teacher, I would recommend this set.
+Real teacher review: “If you are looking for a good set of pencils and other drawing materials, as a former art teacher, I would recommend this set.
 It has more than enough drawing tools and in the appropriate types.
-The drawing pencils are very good for any types of drawing from very fine mechanical type drawing to sketching.”
+The drawing pencils are very good for any type of drawing, from very fine mechanical type drawing to sketching.”

 These alcohol-based markers allow for precise lines.
-The kit comes with forty colors, and you can even create your own shades by blending in the white marker.
+The kit comes with forty colors, and you can even create your own shades by blending with the white marker.

-Real teacher review: “I purchased two sets for my junior high art class and my students love them.
-You can blend to make your own colors and my students enjoy doing that just as much as they like drawing with them.”
+Real teacher review: “I purchased two sets for my junior high art class, and my students love them.
+You can blend them to make your own colors, and my students enjoy doing that just as much as they like drawing with them.”

 Real teacher review: “Love it!
-Compact, easy to assemble, light weighted.
-Use it for my mobile art school and all my students like these easels.”
+Compact, easy to assemble, light-weight.
+Use it for my mobile art school, and all my students like these easels.”

 4. Oil Pastels

 Pastels are a great alternative to colored pencils and paint.
-They can be blended to make one of a kind shades.
-This gift box comes with fifty colors which can be used on paper or canvas.
+They can be blended to make one-of-a-kind shades.
+This gift box comes with fifty colors that can be used on paper or canvas.

-Real teacher review: “I use this pastel set in the classroom at least 2-4 times a month.
+Real teacher review: “I use this pastel set in the classroom at least 2 to 4 times a month.
 The pastels never look used and don’t break (so far).
-Not one has broke yet.
-They are nice pieces sized about 3 inches each and narrow which is easy for little hands to manipulate.
-There is plenty of colors to do most every project.”
+They are nice-sized pieces, about 3 inches each and narrow, which is easy for little hands to manipulate.
+There are plenty of colors to do most every project.”